-Researchers have used twins in their studies.
-They have also used families.
-To this day, they are unable to scientifically explain why one family member will fall into addiction when the others do not.
+To this day, researchers are unable to scientifically explain why one family member will fall into addiction when the others do not.
 Individuals can take heart that if they fall into the hole of addiction, more help is readily available today than ever before.
 Plus, by assessing the individual, a medical staff can set them up with recovery plans that are tailored to their needs, family medical histories, and current health.

 What Causes an Addictive Personality?

 If it is true that genetics play a role in addictive personality, then genetics are one cause of an addictive personality.
 The other would be actual consumption of the substance.
-A person who has parents who were addicted to a substance may be predisposed to that substance, too.
-So, the individual would be encouraged to stay away from the substance for his or her entire lifetime.
+A person who has parents who were addicts may have a predisposition to that substance, too.
+So, it is best if the individual stays away from the substance for his or her entire lifetime.
 Essentially, there is no reason to test fate.
-If the substance is never consumed, then the addiction may never exist.
+If one never consumes a substance, then the addiction may never exist.

 Some red flags of addictive personality include: